nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 This is the identifier of the device to which the request is addressed.

-This field is used to route requests in a multi-device setup.
+This field is used to route requests in a multidevice setup.
 The field can have the following values:

 * ``0`` - The transaction is intended for a directly connected device.
-* Other values - The transaction should be forwarded by :ref:`nrf_desktop_hid_forward` to the peripheral connected over Bluetooth® LE.
+* Other values - The transaction should be forwarded by the :ref:`nrf_desktop_hid_forward` to the peripheral connected over Bluetooth® LE.
   The recipients connected over Bluetooth® LE are discovered during the :ref:`device discovery <nrf_desktop_config_channel_device_discovery>`.

 Event ID
 ========

-This is the identifier of both module and option for set or fetch operation.
+This is the identifier for both module and option for the set or fetch operation.

 The field is composed of the following subfields: